Michael Misick

 Michael Eugene Misick (/ˈmɪzɪk/; born 2 February 1966) is a Turks and Caicos Islander politician who was the 7th Chief Minister of the Turks and Caicos Islands from 15 August 2003 to 9 August 2006 and was the 1st Premier of the Turks and Caicos Islands from 9 August 2006 to 23 March 2009.
-Misick is a member of the Progressive National Party (PNP), and became chief minister when his party, after eight years as the opposition party, gained two parliamentary seats in by-elections.
+Misick is a member of the Progressive National Party (PNP) and became chief minister when his party, after eight years as the opposition party, gained two parliamentary seats in by-elections.
 In addition to being premier, he was also the minister for Civil Aviation, Commerce and Development, Planning, District Administration, Broadcasting Commission, Tourist Board, Turks and Caicos Investment Agency, and Tourism.
 Several other members of Misick's family have been politicians in the Turks and Caicos Islands, and important leaders in the PNP.
 Washington Misick, his brother, is the current Premier, former Chief Minister and former Minister of Finance.

 Biography

 Born in Bottle Creek, North Caicos, Misick is one of 12 children of Mr and Mrs Charles Misick.
-He received his foundation education in North Caicos, and then furthered it at the Turks and Caicos High School (Helena Jones Robinson High School), the Miami Lakes Technical Institute (where he graduated with a certificate in Business Studies), and the University of Buckingham (LLB, Hons.
+He received his foundation education in North Caicos and then furthered it at the Turks and Caicos High School (Helena Jones Robinson High School), the Miami Lakes Technical Institute (where he graduated with a certificate in Business Studies), and the University of Buckingham (LLB, Hons.
 Bachelor of Law).
 Misick is a Barrister at Law of England and Wales and an Attorney at Law of Turks and Caicos Islands.
 He is a member of the Honourable Society of Lincoln’s Inn.

 Misick spent several years in the private sector where he was sales manager for Prestigious Properties Ltd. from 1984 to 1986 and managing director from 1986 to 1988.
-From 1988 to 1991 he was chairman and CEO of Paramount Group of Companies, a property and financial services company.
+From 1988 to 1991, he was chairman and CEO of Paramount Group of Companies, a property and financial services company.
 Misick was first elected to the Legislative Council in 1991, when he became Minister of Tourism, Transportation and Communications.
 He was re-elected in 1995.
-In March 2002 he was elected leader of the then opposition PNP thus succeeding Washington Misick.
-In the April 2003 general elections, Misick's party won 6 out of the possible 13 seats in the legislature.
-The successful petitioning and winning of by-elections held in two constituencies resulted in Misick being sworn in as Chief Minister of the Turks and Caicos Islands on 15 August 2003, four months after election.
+In March 2002, he was elected leader of the then opposition PNP thus succeeding Washington Misick.
+In the April 2003 general elections, Misick's party won six out of the possible 13 seats in the legislature.
+The successful petitioning and winning of by-elections held in two constituencies resulted in Misick being sworn in as Chief Minister of the Turks and Caicos Islands on 15 August 2003, four months after the election.